Grievance Procedures

 Faculty

 Albertus Magnus College follows the complaint resolution guidelines as provided by the American Association of University Professors (AAUP).
 Faculty should first address their complaint with their department chair or program director.
 Next, if needed, the complaint will be escalated to the Associate Dean (Traditional Undergraduate) or Dean (Division of Professional and Graduate Studies).
 If the complaint needs to be escalated further, it will be directed to the Vice President of Academic Affairs.
-If the formal complaint process is necessary, one may refer to page 63 of the faculty handbook.
+If the formal complaint process is necessary, one may refer to the Faculty Handbook under Grievance Procedures.

 For assistance with filing a grievance, please contact: